 What are your hobbies?
 I love to spend time in the kitchen or in front of my grill or smoker.
 It is always fun to try out new recipes.
 I also love to read; mostly biographies, professional improvement books and cookbooks.

 Tell us about your family.
 Kolleen, who is originally from Arcadia, Wisconsin, and I were married in 1982.
 We have two sons, Tony and Sam.
-Our grandkids, Aiden and Piper, keep us busy.
+We have five grandkids, Aiden; Piper; Adrienne; Aurora and Sterling.

 The Red River Farm Network announces the addition of Carah Hart to its farm broadcast team.
 Hart began her duties at RRFN on August 31, 2015.